vanHeemstraSystems/flask-monopoly/100/README.md

 - **Versus Computer**: meaning you play against a computer using Artificial Intelligence.

-- **Hot Seats Remote:** meaning you play with humans who are playing over the Internet.
+- **Hot Seats Remotely:** meaning you play with humans who are playing over the Internet.

-4.A) Hot Seats Locally: MORE
+4.A) Hot Seats Locally: See [How to Play a Hot Seats Locally Game?](#800---how-to-play-a-hot-seats-locally-game)

-4.B) Versus Computer: MORE
+4.B) Versus Computer: See [How to Play a You Versus a Computer Game?](#900---how-to-play-a-you-versus-a-computer-game)

-4.C) Hot Seats Remote: MORE
+4.C) Hot Seats Remotely: See [How to Play a Hot Seats Remotely Game?](#1000---how-to-play-a-hot-seats-remotely-game)

 ## 700 - How to join an Existing Game as a Logged In User